All Episodes

 The fact that that's even a question is ridiculous, let alone that anybody that observes Passover already knows that if you are selected for this jury, you're not going to be allowed to observe it.

-Um this judge is making it incredibly difficult.
+This judge is making it incredibly difficult.

-And they we saw it yesterday.
+And we saw it yesterday.

-You know, they brought them in, they made them wait around while they were doing procedural things that frankly should have been done before the jury Pool was selected before they were sitting there waiting for hours.
+You know, they brought them in, they made them wait around while they were doing procedural things that frankly should have been done before the jury pool was selected, before they were sitting there waiting for hours.

-But that's what you get when somebody doesn't care about taxpayer dollars just being completely wasted about political animus, and that's what we're seeing in New York time and time again.
+But that's what you get when somebody doesn't care about taxpayer dollars just being completely wasted about political animus.

-You have New York, you have DC, you have Fulton County, Georgia, not friendly territory for any anybody that is a conservative or Republican, let alone somebody with the last name Trump.
+Not friendly territory for anybody that is a conservative or Republican, let alone somebody with the last name Trump.

 Yes.